LXJS/training-koa/README.md

 You should also view this presentation: http://cdn.rawgit.com/jonathanong/koajs/master/index.html.

+This workshop assumes you've had experience with:

+- node.js
+- Express, Restify, or any similar node.js frameworks
+- Asynchronous programming - callbacks or promises

 ## Instructions

 Install node 0.11.13+.
 Using `nvm`, you can install it like this: